Join the Newsletter to Keep Reading

-Now let’s see what to expect in the upcoming amendments.
-In the Exposure Draft on Accounting Policies and Accounting Estimates Proposed amendments to IAS 8 for public comments issued by the IASB in September 2017, the IASB had proposed the following amendments:
+In the Exposure Draft on Accounting Policies and Accounting Estimates Proposed Amendments to IAS 8 for public comments issued by the IASB in September 2017, the IASB had proposed the following amendments:

-- A newly revised definition of accounting estimates – judgements or assumptions used in applying an accounting policy when, because of estimation uncertainty, an item in financial statements cannot be measured with precision (this proposed definition is most likely to be changed based on the tentative decision of the IASB as explained below).
+The proposed definition of accounting estimate in the exposure draft is “judgements or assumptions used in applying an accounting policy when, because of estimation uncertainty, an item in financial statements cannot be measured with precision”.

-- A clarification that selecting an estimation technique, or valuation technique, used when an item in the financial statements cannot be measured with precision, constitutes making an accounting estimate.
+The exposure draft clarifies that selecting an estimation technique, or valuation technique used when an item in the financial statements cannot be measured with precision constitutes making an accounting estimate.

-However, additional decisions have also been made by the IASB at its meetings which modify some of the proposed amendments included in the exposure draft following public comments as follows:
+Subsequent to the exposure period, IASB made some additional decisions at its meetings.
+The decisions modify some of the proposed amendments in the exposure draft as follows:

 - A revision to the definition of accounting estimates to specify that:

 - accounting estimates are monetary amounts in financial statements that are subject to measurement uncertainty;

 - such monetary amounts are outputs of measurement techniques used in applying accounting policies; and